History of Austria: 1933: Dissolution of parliament and the formation of the Patriotic Front

-Dollfuss and the Christian Social Party, moved Austria rapidly towards centralized power in the Fascist model.
+Dollfuss and the Christian Social Party, moved Austria rapidly towards centralized power similar to the Fascist model.
 He was concerned that German National Socialist leader Adolf Hitler had become Chancellor of Germany on 30 January 1933, after his party had become the largest group in the parliament and was quickly assuming absolute power.
 Similarly the Austrian National Socialists (DNSAP) could easily become a significant minority in future Austrian elections.
 Fascism scholar Stanley G. Payne, estimated that if elections had been held in 1933, the DNSAP could have secured about 25% of the votes.
 Time magazine suggested an even higher level of support of 50%, with a 75% approval rate in the Tyrol region bordering Nazi Germany.
 The events in Austria during March 1933 echoed those of Germany, where Hitler also effectively installed himself as dictator in the same month.

 March coup d'état

 On 4 March 1933, there occurred an irregularity in the parliamentary voting procedures.
 Karl Renner (Social Democratic Party of Austria, Sozialdemokratische Partei Österreichs SPÖ), president of the National Council (Nationalrat: lower house of parliament) resigned in order to be able to cast a vote on a controversial proposal to deal with the railroad strike that was likely to pass by a very small margin, which he was not able to do while holding that office.
 Consequently, the two vice-presidents representing the other parties, Rudolf Ramek (Christian Social Party) and Sepp Straffner (Greater German People's Party) also resigned for the same reason.
 In the absence of the President the session could not be concluded.

 Although there were procedural rules which could have been followed in this unprecedented and unforeseen event, the Dollfuss cabinet seized the opportunity to declare the parliament unable to function.
-While Dollfuss described this event as "self-elimination of Parliament" (Selbstausschaltung des Parliaments) it was actually the beginning of a coup d'etat that would establish the "Ständestaat" (Austrofascism, Austrofaschismus) lasting to 1938.
+While Dollfuss described this event as "self-elimination of Parliament" it was actually the beginning of a coup d'etat that would establish the "Ständestaat" lasting to 1938.

 Using an emergency provision enacted during the First World War, the Economic War Powers Act (Kriegswirtschaftliches Ermächtigungsgesetz, KWEG 24.
 Juli 1917 RGBl.
 Nr.
 307) the executive assumed legislative power on 7 March and advised President Wilhelm Miklas to issue a decree adjourning it indefinitely.
 The First Republic and democratic government therefore effectively ended in Austria, leaving Dollfuss to govern as a dictator with absolute powers.
 Immediate measures included removing the right of public assembly and freedom of the press.
 The opposition accused him of violating the constitution.

 An attempt by the Greater German People's Party and the Social Democrats to reconvene the council on 15 March was prevented by barring the entrance with police and advising President Wilhelm Miklas to adjourn it indefinitely.
 Dollfuss would have been aware that Nazi troops had seized power in neighbouring Bavaria on 9 March.
 Finally, on 31 March, the Republikanischer Schutzbund (paramilitary arm of the Social Democratic Party) was dissolved (but continued illegally).